-- To provide students with a deep, critical and systematic understanding of key issues and effective solutions for parallel programming for systems with multi-core processors.
+To provide students with a deep, critical and systematic understanding of key issues and effective solutions for parallel programming for systems with multi-core processors and parallel architectures.

-- To develop students appreciation of a variety of approaches to parallel programming, including using a low level raw thread model and a high level task-based programming.
+To develop students appreciation of a variety of approaches to parallel programming, including using MPI, OpenMP and CUDA.

-- To develop the students skills in parallel programming using Intel Threading Building Block library.
+To develop the students skills in parallel programming using MPI, OpenMP and CUDA.

 To develop the students skills in parallelization of existing serial code.